 Despite the heavy emphasis on actions, it is important to note that Judaism consists of more than rules and regulations.
 According to the practices of Judaism, the attitudes of their religion can best be explained through the word halakhah, a Hebrew verb meaning "to go, walk, or travel."
 The goal of observing Jewish law is to increase spirituality, not simply to increase obedience.
 Through the practice of Jewish law, a person grows closer to God and with other people and provides a more meaningful way of life.

 Christianity actually began as a sect within Judaism.
 Jesus and many of the first Christians were Jews.
 The early Jewish-Christians continued to practice many of the Jewish traditions along with their Christian beliefs.
-However, over time Jewish leaders began persecution of Christians, removing them from local synagogues.
-This, along with the spread of Christianity among non-Jews throughout the Roman Empire of the first century, eventually resulted in Christianity being viewed as a separate religion.
+However, disputes between Jewish religious leaders and Christians about whether Jesus is the Messiah and the implications of that belief, as well as political changes, eventually resulted in Christianity being viewed as a separate religion.

 The two most striking differences in belief include views of Jesus and of Scripture.
-Conservative Jews believe in a Messiah who has yet to come.
+On the whole, Jews believe in a Messiah, or at least a Messianic Age, who has yet to come.
 Christians believe Jesus is the Messiah the Jews have long sought.
-Second, conservative Jews accept only the Old Testament writings (which they call the Hebrew Bible) as their inspired texts.
+Second, Jews accept only the Old Testament writings (which they call the Hebrew Bible) as their inspired texts.
 Christians accept the 66 books of the Bible, Old and New Testament, as the Word of God.

 While Jews and Christians share many beliefs and much history, they continue to stand as two distinct religions due to these key differences.
 Those Jews interested in Christian beliefs must face the questions of Nicodemus (John 3).
 Christians are called to share the hope within them to all people, including those of a Jewish background (1 Peter 3:15-16; Romans 1:16).